atrievel/hacktoberfest2022-bad-sorting-algorithms/README.md

 Most projects during Hacktoberfest focus on implementing optimal solutions for various problems.
 I though it would be a fun challenge to implement a collection of "bad" sorting algorithms instead.
 Bellow are a list of what I could find to be some of the most hilarious sorting algorithms.

 ## List of algorithms
+* Bubble sort (not necessarily bad, just an example)
 * Sleep sort
 * Bogo sort
 * Bozo sort